dblock/code.dblock.org/_posts/2010/2010-11-18-msbuild-setting-up-a-build-environment-w-nunit.markdown

 #### Examples

 I tend to use a stock _build.cmd_ in many projects and it has simplified our life quite a bit.
-Here’s a [complete one](https://github.com/resourcelib/resourcelib/blob/1.3/build.cmd).
+Here's a [complete one](https://github.com/resourcelib/resourcelib/blob/1.3/build.cmd).
 You can type `build all /p:Configuration=Release` for example to build the project release configuration.